NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Construction Occultist.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Strength**, and one is a free ability boost.

 You're trained in your choice of the Athletics or Occultism skill.
-You gain a skill feat: [[Feats/Hefty Hauler|Hefty Hauler]] if you chose Athletics or [[Feats/Oddity Identification|Oddity Identification]] if you chose Occultism.
+You gain a skill feat: [[Hefty Hauler|Hefty Hauler]] if you chose Athletics or [[Oddity Identification|Oddity Identification]] if you chose Occultism.
 You're also trained in Architecture Lore.

 *Source: Pathfinder: Blood Lords Player's Guide*
 *OGL*